-A Picture Book That Lets Young Readers Know the Story and the Person Behind Valentine’s Day.
+A Picture Book That Allows Young Readers to Know the Story and the Person Behind Valentine’s Day.

 Just why is Valentine’s Day such a popular holiday?

 And just who WAS the Valentine behind the famous phrase, “Be my valentine.”

 Every February 14th, we exchange cards, flowers and other gifts of love.

 Valentine lived in third century Rome during the reign of Claudius ll and was a Christian priest.